electrorex/Panther/README.md

 ptr.begin();

 ### begin
 Sets up the Panther Logger hardware
 Inputs: None
 Outputs: None
 Usage:  ptr.begin();

 ## setupMCP
 Sets up the GPIO expander
 Inputs: None
 Outputs: None
 Usage: ptr.setupMCP

 ## mcpMode
 Sets the pin mode of one of the GPIO expander pins
-Inputs:
-Pin number
-Function either INPUT or OUTPUT
+Inputs: Pin number, mode either INPUT or OUTPUT
 Outputs: None
-Usage: Mode(3,OUTPUT);
+Usage: ptr.mcpMode(3,OUTPUT);

 ## mcpWrite
 Writes the polarity of one of the GPIO expander pins
-Inputs:
-Pin number
-Polarity either HIGH or LOW
+Inputs: Pin number, Polarity either HIGH or LOW
 Outputs: None
-Example:
+Example: ptr.mcpWrite(3,HIGH);
-Write(3,HIGH);

 ## LED
 Turns on (HIGH) or off (LOW) an LED on the Panther Logger board